hpello/sshmon/README.md

 ## Get started

-Get the [latest release](https://github.com/hpello/sshmon/releases/latest) of SSHmon for your system, and run it:
+Download the [latest release](https://github.com/hpello/sshmon/releases/latest) of SSHMon for your system and unpack it.
+Run the `sshmon` binary:

 ```bash
 ./sshmon
 ```

-Then you can access the GUI at <http://localhost:8377>.
+Then you can access the web GUI at <http://localhost:8377>.

 Go and have a look at the [Tutorial](docs/tutorial.md) to set up your first host!